pragmagrid/pragmagrid.github.io/_posts/pragma34/2017-12-15-pragma34-importantDates.md

 short: dates
 ---

-This page will be updated as more information is available.

-## Important Dates
 As soon as possible, check [Visa Information](http://www.pragma-grid.net/pragma34-visaLetters/) and follow up accordingly if you need to obtain a Japanese visa to enter Japan.<br>

 February 27, 2018: PRAGMA / CENTRA Japan Meetings 2018 [Registration](http://www.pragma-grid.net/pragma34-registration/) Opens<br>